tonybanters/clings/README.md

 ---

 Ready to begin?
-Run `make` and start your C learning journey!
+Run `make` and start learning C.